 XJDeveloper is an Integrated Development Environment for JTAG test development and execution.
 Through its intuitive design flow, engineers have easy access to XJTAG’s market-leading interconnection and functionality-based testing technology.
 This is supported by a large built-in library of device tests, combined with the ability to easily develop additional tests.
 Advanced fault analysis and visualisation tools are included as standard.
 XJDeveloper also supports In-System Programming (including XJFlash) of both JTAG devices (e.g. CPLDs and FPGAs) and non-JTAG devices (EEPROMs, flash memory).

 XJDeveloper gives engineers easy access to the functionality defined in IEEE 1149 (JTAG).
 This standard can be used throughout the entire product lifecycle to bring the benefits of boundary scan testing to any product, however complex.
-Projects are focussed on the devices being tested.
+Projects are focused on the devices being tested.
 XJTAG’s powerful processing technology automatically creates the low-level test vectors without the user needing to know how to construct them.
 Test coverage can be viewed at any point in the project setup to assess setup progress or see how the design can be improved.
 When the project is complete, XJDeveloper can create XJRunner projects for testing and programming on the production line.

 XJDeveloper can be used to run tests during prototype bring-up without the need for any application code to be ready.
 Using the same user interface that will later be used for production line testing ensures a smooth test flow from prototype debug to production test.